zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/RNA_Extraction/RNA_Extraction.md

 - TE buffer (optional)
 - Centrifuge cooled to 4°C

-## Washing and Feeze-Cracking Worms
+## Washing and Freeze-Cracking Worms

 1. Grow up desired number of 10 cm plates for eventual RNA extraction.
-As a general estimate, each 10 cm plate of adult worms yields at least 10 ug of RNA.
+As a general estimate, each 10 cm plate of adult worms yields at least 10 μg of RNA.
 Scale accordingly across strains.

     **Example schedule for bleach-synchronized population**